 ]);

-To demonstrate it practically, I will take a live example of reSmush.it API which sends an optimized version of the image in response.
+To demonstrate it practically, I will take a live example of reSmush.it API which optimizes the images.
 For this, you need to POST your image to their endpoint.
-The code for it using Guzzle is as follows.
+In response, you will get an optimized version of your images.

 <?php